mariollesta/mariollesta/README.md

 ## About me

-Hi!
-I'm Mario.

-I have a Telecommunications Engineering degree from Universidad Carlos III de Madrid (2022).
+I'm a Telecommunications Engineer from Universidad Carlos III de Madrid.

 Currently, I'm working at Knowmad Mood as a QA Engineer, ensuring software quality through automated testing.